open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 {{< expand "Show answer">}} It's easy for people who have a technical or software development background.
 We did the entry workshop about how to use Git.
 (Yeah, okay.)
 A colleague of ours did a little workshop.
-The graphical interface of GitHub makes it much more esay using it and it was like trial and error or working with it together.
+The graphical interface of GitHub makes it much more easy using it and it was like trial and error or working with it together.
 It helped to focus on the main features.
 With time the people got used to it.
 It's like a learning curve for platforms. {{< /expand >}}